azkaaqeel/Supply-Chain-Inventory-Management-BDA-Project/README.md

 The dashboard consumes precomputed KPIs from Redis.
 It does not query MongoDB directly or trigger Spark jobs.
 Navigation between different views (Overview, Inventory, Supplier, Location/DC, Stockout Risk) is available through the sidebar.

 The dashboard auto-refreshes every 60 seconds using Streamlit's rerun mechanism.
 Each refresh fetches the latest KPI data from Redis, ensuring users see metrics updated within the last minute.
 The dashboard displays a "Last Updated" timestamp sourced from Redis to indicate data freshness.

+For detailed documentation on KPI definitions, calculations, and usage guidance, see [Dashboard KPI Documentation](docs/dashboard_kpis.md).

 ## Reliability and Observability